ayrat555/fang/README.md

 # Fang

-Background job processing library for Rust.
+Background task processing library for Rust.
 It uses Postgres DB as a task queue.

 ## Installation